-"Thermal Oil assets" means the interests of Athabasca in over one million net acres of oil sands leases in the Athabasca region of northeastern Alberta, as at December 31, 2018.
+"Thermal Oil assets" means the interests of Athabasca in approximately 760,000 net acres of oil sands leases in the Athabasca region of northeastern Alberta, as at December 31, 2019.

 "Thermal Oil Division" means Athabasca's business unit which is primarily focused on the exploration for, and sustainable development and production of, bitumen from oil sands.